apistorm-dev/apistorm/README.md

 );
 ```

-This is dirty API method
+This is dirty for an API method

 You can use this api just after read API documents from their website everytime,because you dont know array parameters